xWyatt/Legacy/README.md

 # Legacy
-**Legacy v2.0**
+**Legacy v2.1**

 Legacy keeps track of each player's time spent in your server.
 Similar to the "/played" command found in MMO games like World of Warcraft, you can now check the time of yourself and other players.
-The time is displayed in days, hours, and minutes, however the configuration file is accurate up to the second.
-Legacy is very light-weight and requires zero configuration, except simple permissions.
+The time is displayed in days, hours, and minutes.
+Legacy is very light-weight and requires zero configuration.

 **Features**
 - Keeps track of each player's game time